-- The federal revenue budget was decreased by \$213,524 to adjust for appropriation of ARPA grant funds toward projects scheduled for the next fiscal year.
-The City budgeted for construction of recreation projects in Branstrom Park and Fremont Lake Park. - The state revenue budget was increased by \$163,254 to account for the additional state revenue sharing distribution made in response to increased State sales tax revenues received during the fiscal year, and from the State's Local Stabilization Fund for the City's loss of personal property tax revenue as a result of reinstituting the Renaissance Zone for Gerber Products Company. - The budget for general government expenditures was increased by \$76,100, primarily due to increases in assessor, building and grounds and tax tribunal departments. - The budget for the assessor department expenditures was increased by \$11,600 to account for the additional quarterly contract payment made at the beginning of the fiscal year, for services from the prior fiscal year. - The budget for building and grounds expenditures was increased by \$10,000 to accommodate for a planned building HVAC repair project that ended up taking place in early July. - The budget for tax tribunal expenditures was increased by \$46,000 to accommodate for an MTT appeal made by Walmart that resulted in the City reimbursing Walmart for two years worth of valuation decrease. - The budget for public safety expenditures was increased by \$82,370 to accommodate an increase of \$37,000 in the department's health insurance costs due to two officers joining the city's program, and \$30,000 in retirement benefit costs to reflect the increase in wages since costs are allocated by a variable formula.
-The department created a new School Resource Officer position in coordination with Fremont Public Schools, so equipment costs were adjusted as well as 70% reimbursement of all costs related to the new position. - The budget for airport operations expenditures was increased by \$31,500 to reflect increased airport fuel needs requiring the purchase of additional fuel. - The budget for other governmental functions expenditures was increased by \$65,512 to account for the addition of two new full-time employees electing to join the City's health insurance program, which also required additional retirement benefit payments to the MERS program.
+- The federal revenue budget was increased by \$277,903 to adjust for appropriation of ARPA grant funds toward projects scheduled for the next fiscal year.
+The City appropriated grant funds for major building repairs and major equipment purchases.
+Some of the budgeted amount was deferred to the next fiscal year for a new downtown splashpad in Veterans Memorial Park. - The state revenue budget was increased by \$50,000 to account for the increased State revenues received during the fiscal year from the State's Local Stabilization Fund for the City's loss of personal property tax revenue as a result of reinstituting the Renaissance Zone for Gerber Products Company. - The other revenue budget was decreased by \$105,100 mainly to adjust for decrease in private donations anticipated for the Branstrom Warming Lodge project that has been delayed another construction season. - The budget for building and grounds expenditures was increased by \$59,500 to accommodate for a planned building HVAC repair project that ended up taking place in early July. - The budget for tax tribunal expenditures was decreased by \$40,000 to accommodate for an MTT appeal made by Walmart that resulted in the City reimbursing Walmart for two years worth of valuation decrease. - The budget for airport operations expenditures was increased by \$36,220 to reflect increased airport fuel needs requiring the purchase of additional fuel. - The budget for other governmental functions expenditures was increased by \$36,600 to account for the addition of two new full-time employees electing to join the City's health insurance program, which also required additional retirement benefit payments to the MERS program. - The budget for transfers out was decreased by \$210,000 to account for the City's postponement of recreation projects scheduled within the Capital Projects fund.